coreypeck/solo_project/README.md

 Sprites were made by Sithjester.
 Their work can be found at: http://untamed.wild-refuge.net/rpgxp.php or just look up Sithjester online and they will be one of the first results.

+This project is in the process of moving over to Heroku, please stand by as I work out the bugs!